-Hydrogeological instability is a chronic national emergency that is being intensified derlines the growing danger posed by climate change with consequences that occur more climate evolution - pointing to a substantial increase in the frequency and intensity of extreme climate phenomena in Italy - ministry experts cautiously estimated that the direct economic impact on infrastructure caused by extreme climactic events (heat and cold waves, drought, fires, river and coastal floods, and windstorms) would cause damage for 2 billion euro a year in 2030 and ca. 5 billion euro a year by 2050.
+Hydrogeological instability is a chronic national emergency that is being intensified by climate change.
+In addition, the data that emerges from the recently published 6th IPCC Report (Intergovernmental Panel on Climate Change, United Nations, February 2023) underlines the growing danger posed by climate change with consequences that occur more rapidly than we can adapt to them.
+Adaptation policy was also addressed by a 2022 report produced by the "Climate Change, Infrastructure, and Sustainable Mobility Commission" of the Italian Ministry of Infrastructure and Transport.
+Based on analyses of climate evolution - pointing to a substantial increase in the frequency and intensity of extreme climate phenomena in Italy - ministry experts cautiously estimated that the direct economic impact on infrastructure caused by extreme climactic events (heat and cold waves, drought, fires, river and coastal floods, and windstorms) would cause damage for 2 billion euro a year in 2030 and ca. 5 billion euro a year by 2050.
 This is a twelvefold increase over current climactic damage (and this figure doubles if we take into account the systemic impact of infrastructural damage).

-structure and make it more resilient to climate change, the authors of the study inditer of the European total), as well as floods, structure and Transport.
-Based on analyses of cate various types of adaptation that can be implemented in parallel to mitigation activity.
-These include, so-called hard measures structural and technological activities - based on physical operations and construction work to make infrastructure exposed to extreme events more resilient.
+In order to optimally manage existing infrastructure and make it more resilient to climate change, the authors of the study indicate various types of adaptation that can be implemented in parallel to mitigation activity.
+These include, so-called hard measures - structural and technological activities - based on physical operations and construction work to make infrastructure exposed to extreme events more resilient.
 Then, there are green measures or nature-based actions that exploit the many benefits provided by ecosystems to improve resilience and adaptation.
 Another typology addresses soft adaptation activity, which includes monitoring (data, models, forecasts), and political, legal, social, management, and financial measures, that help governance to increase awareness of issues related to climate change.